 - The National Association of Colleges and Employers (NACE) provide a list of Career Readiness Competencies, which is great starting point!
 This list was developed with input from over 600 different U.S. employers.

-- Under the Build Your Skills focus area, the Graduate School’s Pathways to Success website also provides details on the types of transferable skills graduate students should seek to develop.
+- Under the Build Your Skills focus area, the Graduate School’s Pathways to Success web pages also provide details on the types of transferable skills graduate students should seek to develop.

 - Review job advertisements in a field you are interested in pursuing.
 This helps you figure out which transferrable skills are considered more important than others in specific fields or for specific positions.